 Children under three (3) years old are free for all Disney World parks so start them young and bring along the little ones for free.
 Given the rising cost of a park ticket, even for children, taking advantage of the free under three rate can save a lot of money when doing Disney on a budget.

 Simply put, children under three do not need a ticket to enter any of the parks.
-They also won’t need a Fastpass to enter any of the attractions or need a dining plan to join you at meals.
 Although you may be asked the age of your little one, documentation is not generally required.
 It cannot hurt to bring along a copy of a birth certificate, just in case, but I have never seen documentation requested.

 Also, if your little one turns three while you are at Disney World, don’t worry as no one ages at Disney so you will not need to purchase a ticket for the little one to finish out the vacation.